Family: Daisy & Dandelion [Asteraceae]

 [CENTAUREA] Knapweeds

-The Centaurea Genus encompasses many plants with thistle-like flowers (but not thistle-like stems or leaves), many of which have 'rays' on the outer edge which consist not of ray-florets (flat 'petals') but very long tubular disc-florets that have five deep clefts at the end, much like as those in Greater Knspweed, although not all are purple.
+The Centaurea Genus encompasses many plants with thistle-like flowers (but not thistle-like stems or leaves), many of which have 'rays' on the outer edge which consist not of ray-florets (flat 'petals') but very long tubular disc-florets that have five deep clefts at the end, much like as those in Greater Knapweed, although not all are purple.
 Besides the Knapweeds, these include such plants as the sky-blue Cornflower, Perennial Cornflower and others that are not rayed such as Red Star-thistle, Yellow Star-thistle and Lesser Star-thistle.
 Mr Clive Stace thinks the genus over-crowded with disparate plants, and that this genus is ripe for splitting into other genera.

 Greater Knapweed (Centaurea scabiosa) Photo: © RWD